http-party/http-server/README.md

-# http-server: command-line node.js static web server
+# node-http-server: command-line static web server for node.js

 `http-server` is a simple, no-configuration command-line static web server.
 It can be used for anything from simple learning and testing to full production use serving static web content.